Michael Collins (astronaut): Apollo 11

 An estimated one million spectators watched the launch of Apollo 11 from the highways and beaches in the vicinity of the launch site.
 The launch was televised live in 33 countries, with an estimated 25 million viewers in the United States alone.
 Millions more listened to radio broadcasts.
 Propelled by a giant Saturn V rocket, Apollo 11 lifted off from Launch Complex 39A at the Kennedy Space Center on July 16, 1969, at 13:32 UTC (09:32 EDT), and entered Earth orbit twelve minutes later.
 After one and a half orbits, the S-IVB third-stage engine pushed the spacecraft onto its trajectory toward the Moon.
 About 30 minutes later, Collins performed the transposition, docking, and extraction maneuver.
 This involved separating Columbia from the spent S-IVB stage, turning around, and docking with the Lunar Module Eagle.
 After it was extracted, the combined spacecraft headed for the Moon, while the rocket stage flew on a trajectory past it.

 On July 19 at 17:21:50 UTC, Apollo 11 passed behind the Moon and fired its service propulsion engine to enter lunar orbit.
 In the thirty orbits that followed, the crew saw passing views of their landing site in the southern Sea of Tranquillity about 12 mi southwest of the crater Sabine D. At 12:52:00 UTC on July 20, Aldrin and Armstrong entered Eagle and began the final preparations for lunar descent.
 At 17:44:00 Eagle separated from Columbia.
 Collins, alone aboard Columbia, inspected Eagle as it rotated before him to ensure the craft was not damaged and that the landing gear had correctly deployed before heading for the surface.

 During his day flying solo around the Moon, Collins never felt lonely.
-Although it has been said "not since Adam has any human known such solitude", Collins felt very much a part of the mission.
+Although Mission Control speculated in that day's log that "not since Adam has any human known such solitude", Collins felt very much a part of the mission.
 In his autobiography he wrote "this venture has been structured for three men, and I consider my third to be as necessary as either of the other two".
 In the 48 minutes of each orbit when he was out of radio contact with the Earth while Columbia passed round the far side of the Moon, the feeling he reported was not fear or loneliness, but rather "awareness, anticipation, satisfaction, confidence, almost exultation".